ReactForAll/React-Course/Level_5/1. Understanding the Typescript’s Type System/README.md

 Extra Reading: [Static Typing Where Possible, Dynamic Typing When Needed:
 The End of the Cold War Between Programming Languages](https://www.ics.uci.edu/~lopes/teaching/inf212W12/readings/rdl04meijer.pdf)

-As you'll learn later in this course, Typescript helps you achieve this golden middle way between dynamically and statically typed languages.
+As you'll learn later in this course, Typescript helps you achieve this golden middle ground between dynamically and statically typed languages.